Prep notebook: Sidney hosts Scottsbluff in key Class B girls basketball matchup

 Gordon-Rushville and Leyton are both ranked ninth in C2 and D1, respectively.

 Max Greeley became the first Gering boys basketball player to score 50 points in a game on Tuesday night.
-He also joined a list of 30 other players who have hit that milestone in the state history.
-Center's Lee Sealer did it three times in 1963 alone.
+He joined a list of 30 other players who have hit that milestone in state history.

 Greeley, who scored 37 points against Alliance on Jan.
 27, is the second local player to score 50 points in a game.
 Scottsbluff's Jay Ehler accomplished the feat in 1984.

 Greeley's performance was a program record but far from the state mark.
-That is an 102-point effort by Brainard's Ed Vondra in 1922.
+That is a 102-point effort by Brainard's Ed Vondra in 1922.

 Girls wrestlers head into districts

-The host Bulldogs are also part local entrants in the field along with Bayard, Garden County, Gering.
-Gordon-Rushville, Hemingford, Morrill, Scottsbluff and Sidney .
+The host Bulldogs are also among the area schools competing along with Bayard, Garden County, Gering, Gordon-Rushville, Hemingford, Morrill, Scottsbluff and Sidney.

 No. 6 Norfolk is the only other ranked team in the field.